-Review of the Album "Still Life" 1999 the 4th studio album by the band Opeth
+Review of the Album "Still Life" the 4th Studio Album by Swedish Progressive Death Metal Band Opeth

 Still Life Starts Out With the Solid Song The Moor

 Still Life is the 4th studio album by Swedish progressive death metal band Opeth and some of you may be wondering if this is the time that the band will hit their peak.
 We shall find out if this is the case.
 The first song The Moor starts with a beautiful progressive atmospheric guitar part that could be soothing enough to listen to during a relaxing bath!